-The son of famous Soviet era-athletes, Alex Ovechkin was born on September 17, 1985, in Moscow.
-Widely considered one of the world's top young hockey players by age 17, Ovechkin was selected No. 1 overall by the Washington Capitals in the 2004 NHL Draft, and went on to become one of the league's most explosive scorers.
+The son of famous Soviet era-athletes, Alex Ovechkin was widely considered one of the world's top young hockey players by age 17.
+Ovechkin was selected No. 1 overall by the Washington Capitals in the 2004 NHL Draft and went on to become one of the league's most explosive scorers.

 Alexander Mikhaylovich Ovechkin was born on September 17, 1985, in Moscow, Russia.
 He's the son of well-known Soviet-era athletes.
 His mother, Tatyana, excelled at basketball and was a two-time Olympic gold medalist.
 His father, Mikhail, was a serious soccer player.

 Ovechkin's childhood was shaped by modesty.
 Not long after his birth, he moved with his family to the outskirts of Moscow, making a home in a tall high-rise building that was surrounded by a crumbling neighborhood.
 To escape his surroundings and strict public school, Ovechkin turned to hockey, pouring everything he had into the sport.

 By the age of 16, Ovechkin had begun playing with the Moscow Dynamo, a pro Russian team.
 A year later, he became the youngest member of Russia's national team.

 Spurred to escape a Russian life that had already claimed his older brother, who died in a car crash, and was consuming his friends—many having become addicted to drugs—Ovechkin dreamed of playing in the NHL.
 In his bedroom, he carefully stashed away the cards of many players, including his idol, Mario Lemieux.